erlef/website/README.md

   * Install dependencies with `mix deps.get`
   * Install Node.js dependencies with `cd assets && yarn`
-  * Run `mix do ecto.create, ecto.migrate` to setup the local database
+  * Run `mix ecto.setup` to setup the local database
   * Start Phoenix endpoint with `mix phx.server`
-  * Load seed data
-    - run `mix run priv/repo/academic_papers.exs`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.